FaceFocusVR/.github/README_BUY.md

-# How To Get FaceFocusVR
+# How to get FaceFocusVR
 There are two ways to get FaceFocusVR hardware.
 <br/><br/>